-The mission of The Sylvia Center is to inspire children to establish independent healthy eating habits—so that they may lead healthy and productive lives.
+The mission of The Sylvia Center is to inspire young people and their families to establish independent healthy eating habits—so that they may lead healthy and productive lives.

 Through these programs, children come to understand what food is, how it is grown, and, perhaps most important, that they themselves can choose to make good food for their own bodies.
 Learn more.